 - In a small bowl combine warm water, maple syrup (or honey), soy sauce, and Hondashi dashi powder (optional) and set aside

 - In a large frying pan, add a bit of oil and ½ tablespoon of butter and set the stove to medium high heat

 - Add the garlic and ginger and brown it for approximately 1 minute until it is slightly brown and fragrant.
 Make sure to move it around so it doesn't burn

-- Add the cabbage into the frying pan and stir it a bit and flip the garlic and ginger from below the pan so that it is on top of the cabbage so they don't burn
+- Add the cabbage into the frying pan and mix everything together.Flip the garlic and ginger from the bottom of the pan and set them on top of the cabbage so that they don't burn

 - Add the onions on top of the cabbage

-- Let the cabbage char by not touching it for about 1-2 minutes
+- Let the cabbage char in the pan by letting it cook and not touching it for about 1-2 minutes

 - Once 1-2 minutes pass, stir the cabbage around and mix the onions into it.
 Once it is well mixed, let it sit untouched again for another 1-2 minutes to let the onions and cabbage char again